king-r-d/lab9-MapReduceAndSpark/README.md

 1. Log in to the Hadoop cluster by using SSH to connect.
 ```
 ssh -l mm6 heinz-jumbo.heinz.cmu.local
 ```

 Note: If this ssh fails, it may be a problem with your DNS configuration.
 Use an IP address instead of the name.
-Talk to your neighbor to ping the name to see the IP address.
+Ask a colleague to ping the name (heinz-jumbo.heinz.cmu.local) to see the IP address.

 You must change your password now.
 Use the "passwd" command.
 PLEASE remember this new password.